Dungeons & Dragons: Honor Among Thieves poster

 The inciting incident occurs at 17 minutes when The parole board denies their release.
 Edgin and Holga execute a desperate prison escape using a magic item, crash-landing their transport and barely surviving.
 Their comfortable prison routine is shattered, forcing them into action..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Edgin commits to an elaborate heist plan: steal the Tablet of Reawakening from Forge's vault to resurrect his wife, who can tell Kira the truth about him.
+This indicates the protagonist's commitment to Edgin commits to an elaborate heist plan: steal the Tablet of Reawakening from Forge's vault to resurrect his wife, who can tell Kira the truth about him.
 He chooses active fatherhood and heroism over running away.
 They begin recruiting a team., moving from reaction to action.

 At 67 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The team successfully infiltrates Forge's vault using the helmet, but discover the Tablet is gone—Forge moved it.
+Notably, this crucial beat The team successfully infiltrates Forge's vault using the helmet, but discover the Tablet is gone—Forge moved it.
 False victory becomes defeat.
 Simultaneously, Sofina reveals her true plan: she's a Red Wizard using Forge to gather an army for conquest.
 The stakes escalate from personal to world-threatening., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 98 minutes (73% through) represents the emotional nadir.
 Here, Holga dies in Edgin's arms after they crash-land.
 Edgin prepares to use the Tablet to resurrect his wife per the original selfish plan, but Kira—having witnessed everything—begs him to save Holga instead.
 His wife's spirit releases him from grief, confirming Holga is his true family now.
-Whiff of death: Holga literally dies, Edgin's old self dies., illustrates the protagonist at their lowest point.
+Whiff of death: Holga literally dies, Edgin's old self dies., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 108 minutes initiates the final act resolution at 80% of the runtime.
 Edgin synthesizes his conman skills with genuine heroism: they'll turn Sofina's own plan against her using the Hither-Thither staff to redirect her death spell back at her army.
 Simon overcomes self-doubt and believes in his power.
 The team unites as true heroes, not thieves.
 New information: they have a counter-plan., demonstrating the transformation achieved throughout the journey.